 IP/IPQ – Internet printable coupon

 ISO – In search of

 IVC – Instant Value Coupon.
-Refers to Walgreen’s coupons found in their monthly coupon book and in their ads
+Refers to Walgreen’s monthly store coupons

 L2C (or LTC)- An electronic coupon that you load directly to your store rewards card.